Encoding functions¶

 Values of type Date and DateTime are formatted as corresponding integers (the number of days since Epoch for Date and the value of Unix Timestamp for DateTime).

 For String and FixedString, all bytes are simply encoded as two hexadecimal numbers.
-Zero bytes are not omitted.
+Zero bytes aren't omitted.

 Values of Float and Decimal types are encoded as their representation in memory.
-As we support little-endian architecture, they are encoded in little-endian.
-Zero leading/trailing bytes are not omitted.
+They are encoded in little-endian.
+Zero leading/trailing bytes aren't omitted.

 Values of UUID type are encoded as big-endian order string.